the-events-calendar/advanced-post-manager/docs/documentation.md

 		return $by . ' ' . $order;
 	}

 That wasn't so bad was it?
-That's it for our out post_status functionality.
-The verbosity largely derived from the inline comments.
+That's it for our own post_status functionality.
+The verbosity is largely derived from the inline comments.
 Otherwise, the whole thing looks like:

 	class Tribe_Status_Type {